STORDIS/monsoon/README.md

     ![Provide Prometheus IP](images/PromDS_IP.png)
     ![Add Datasource](images/SaveDS.png)

-  - By step all tool chain is connected.
-Next its time to data visualization, please check [how to configure grafana dashboards](GrafanaDashBoard.md).
+  - By this step all tool chain is connected.
+Next, its time to data visualization, please check [how to configure grafana dashboards](GrafanaDashBoard.md).